-More recently, attention was focused on progressive price indexing, which applies price indexation to workers at the maximum career average wages, but holds harmless workers at the lowest average wage levels.
-The proposal introduces a new bend point, which would be around \$20,000 per year if made part of the 2006 PIA formula.
-This amount was chosen so that 30 percent of covered workers would have total AIME below this level (and would not be hurt by this proposal).
-The 32 percent and 15 percent factors would be reduced as necessary (recalculated each year, rather than indexed in the traditional sense) so that the benefit of a worker who has always earned the maximum taxable amount would be the same as if wage indexing of the initial benefit had been replaced by price indexing.
+Another option is progressive price indexing (see Chart 5), which applies price indexation to workers at the maximum career average wages, but holds harmless workers at the lower average wage levels.
+The proposal introduces a new bend point, chosen so that 50 percent of covered workers would have total AIME below this level (and would not be hurt by this proposal).
+The 32-percent and 15-percent factors would be reduced as necessary (recalculated each year, rather than indexed in the traditional sense) so that the benefit of a worker who has always earned the maximum taxable amount would be the same as if wage indexing of the initial benefit had been replaced by price indexing.

-The effect of these changes would be to preserve current-law benefits for the lowest paid 30 percent of covered workers and introduce price indexing for workers who have always earned the maximum taxable amount or above, with a blending of these results for workers who fall in between.
+The effect of these changes would be to preserve current-law benefits for the lowest paid 50 percent of covered workers and introduce price indexing for workers who have always earned the maximum taxable amount or above, with a blending of these results for workers who fall in between.
 Over time, these changes would dramatically increase the progressivity of the benefit formula.
-For example, by around 2073, the replacement ratio for low-paid workers would remain the same as under current law, but would be cut in half for workers who had always earned the maximum taxable amount.
-By 2089, the benefit would be flat, thus changing the nature of Social Security (i.e., workers with larger wages would have larger payroll taxes, but would get the same benefit amount as lower wage workers).
-On the other hand, the proposal would eliminate about three quarters of Social Security's deficit.
+By the time price indexing stops under a recent proposal in 2055, the replacement ratio for low-paid workers would remain the same as under current law, but the benefit would be a flat amount regardless of pay for many in the highest paid 50 percent of covered workers.
+This changes the nature of Social Security (i.e., workers with larger wages would have larger payroll taxes, but would get the same benefit amount as lower wage workers).
+On the other hand, the proposal would decrease the deficit by about 0.92% of taxable payroll.